Resources for students

 - UM’s Foodbank is closed for in-person visits right now, but they are offering contactless delivery from our partner, Food Fare Winnipeg.
 Visit the UM Food Bank website for more info on who is eligible and how to request a hamper.

 - Harvest Manitoba (formerly Winnipeg Harvest) is another food bank option.
-They are not open to in-person visits right now, but you can request help online or by phone.
+You can request help online or by phone.
 Find out how on their website.

 - Ma Mawi Wi Chi Itata Centre Inc. for emergency supplies of food, basic sanitary needs, baby needs.
 9 am – 7 pm weekdays, 9 am-4 pm weekends.
 Call McGregor location at 204-925-0330/204-925-6816 or Spence location at 204-925-0352/204-925-0348.